arangodb/arangodb/Documentation/DocuBlocks/Rest/Pregel/get_api_control_pregel_status.md

 Information about the global supersteps.

 @RESTSTRUCT{items,get_api_control_pregel_detail_aggregated_gss,array,optional,get_api_control_pregel_detail_aggregated_gss_items}
-Details for each global superstep.
+A list of objects with details for each global superstep.

 @RESTSTRUCT{verticesProcessed,get_api_control_pregel_detail_aggregated_gss_items,integer,optional,int64}
 The number of vertices that have been processed in this step.